 Cummings House

-The addition of a striking pavilion to the rear is a symbiotic yet distinct work designed for contemporary living.
+The addition of a striking, climate-responsive pavilion to the rear is a symbiotic yet distinct work designed for contemporary indoor-outdoor living.
 The roof form of the new pavilion references the original house, turning up to the north east and down to the harsh western sun.
 The pitch of the form rises to meet the angle of traditional tiled roof to allow both to comfortably coexist.
 The wide, sheltering brim of the canopy is an external space of its own, protecting the jewelled box that is a modest timber room within.

 The street view of the house has remained, except to reinstate a slender stairwell pop-out to the southern elevation.
 Moving through the stairs one seemingly transitions from the inside to the outside at the half landing return where views within and beyond site are framed.